 What I’ve Read Since the Last Update

-Here’s what I’ve “unstacked” from the TBR since the last update.
-Reviews for a couple of these are already up, and the rest are coming soon!
+Here’s what I’ve “unstacked” from the TBR since my last roundup post.
+Most have been reviewed already, and the rest will be coming soon.

 Have you heard of or read any of the books featured this week?
 What caught your eye?
 Any new discoveries?
 I hope you found something interesting for a future read!
 Let me know what you plan on checking out.
 Until next time, see you next Roundup!